 If a field contains a numeric value, represented by a combination of multiple bits, bits are processed in MSBit first order.
 Hence, the bit with the highest value is processed first.
 If the numeric value is specified in binary representation within this standard, MSBit representation is used.

 If a field’s numeric value exceeds the length of an octet, it is stored within the field in big endian representation.
-Hence, the octet containing the MSBit of the numeric value is processed first.
+Hence, the octet containing the MSBit of the numeric value is processed first and presented leftmost.